saireddy612/5G-NR-KPI-Basics/README.md

 # 5G NR KPI vs Throughput Analysis (Near / Mid / Far Cell)

 This project analyses the relationship between critical 5G NR KPIs and downlink throughput across Near, Mid, and Far cell conditions.
-The objective is to understand how RF quality and link reliability influence user-plane performance in a controlled test environment.
+The objective is to understand how RF quality and link reliability influence user-plane performance in a live network environment.

 ---